AdobeDocs/experience-manager-cloud-service.sv-SE/help/assets/dynamic-media/image-sets.md

    ![6_5_imageset-reorderassets](assets/6_5_imageset-reorderassets.png)

-   Om du vill ändra en miniatyrbild eller färgruta klickar du på **+** - **miniatyrbildikonen** bredvid bilden och navigerar till miniatyrbilden eller färgrutan som du vill använda.
-När du är klar med markeringen av alla bilder klickar du på **[!UICONTROL Spara]**.
+   Om du vill ändra en miniatyrbild eller färgruta klickar du på ikonen **+** **miniatyr** bredvid bilden och navigerar till den miniatyrbild eller färgruta som du vill använda.
+When done selecting all the images click **[!UICONTROL Save]**.

 1. (Valfritt) Gör något av följande:

    * Om du vill ta bort en bild markerar du bilden och trycker på **[!UICONTROL Ta bort resurs]**.

-   * Om du vill använda en förinställning i det övre högra hörnet av sidan trycker du på **[!UICONTROL Förinställning]** och väljer sedan en förinställning som ska användas på alla resurser samtidigt.
+   * To apply a preset, near the upper-right corner of the page, tap **[!UICONTROL Preset]**, then select a preset to apply to all the assets at once.
    >[!NOTE]
    >
-   >När du skapar bilduppsättningen kan du ändra miniatyrbilden för bilduppsättningen eller tillåta att AEM väljer miniatyrbilden automatiskt baserat på resurserna i bilduppsättningen.
-Om du vill välja en miniatyrbild trycker du på **[!UICONTROL Ändra miniatyrbild]** ovanför fältet Titel på sidan Bilduppsättningsredigerare och väljer sedan en bild (du kan även navigera till andra mappar för att hitta bilder).
-Om du har valt en miniatyrbild och sedan bestämmer dig för att du vill att AEM ska generera en från bilduppsättningen väljer du **[!UICONTROL Växla till]** **[!UICONTROL Automatisk miniatyrbild]**.
+   >När du skapar bilduppsättningen kan du ändra miniatyrbilden för bilduppsättningen eller tillåta att AEM väljer miniatyrbild automatiskt baserat på resurserna i bilduppsättningen.
+To select a thumbnail, tap **[!UICONTROL Change thumbnail]** above the Title field on the Image Set Editor page, then select any image (you can navigate to other folders to find images as well).
+If you have selected a thumbnail and then decide that you want AEM to generate one from the image set, select **[!UICONTROL Switch to]** **[!UICONTROL Automatic thumbnail]**.

 1. Click **[!UICONTROL Save]**.
 Den nya bilduppsättningen visas i den mapp du skapade den i.